 - 3 cloves of garlic

-- Add a layer of marinara sauce to the bottom of the pan
+- Spread a layer of marinara sauce to the bottom of a 9x13 inch pan.
+Set aside.

-- In a medium mixing bowl, add the cheeses, lemon juice, egg, salt, pepper, spinach and basil
+- In a medium mixing bowl, combine the cheeses, lemon juice, egg, salt, pepper, chopped spinach and basil.

-- Spoon the cheese mixture into the cooled shells
+- Spoon or pipe the cheese mixture into the cooled pasta shells and place into the layer of sauce.